weepower/wee/source/modules/guide/content/general/brand-colors.md

 ---
 name: Brand colors
-heading: Our primary color pallet is used for major UI visuals and controls
+heading: Our primary color palette is used for major UI visuals and controls
 ---

 <ol class="swatches">